Where Are You On Your Fundraising Journey?

 The Fundraising Radicals is different to anything else out there.

 Doing this programme IS doing fundraising.
 And it's about learning how to do it properly, no gimmicks, no shortcuts, no jargon, no unnecessary theory - just the knowledge, tools and confidence you need to get out there and do fundraising yourself.

 Globally, millions of precious fundraising hours are wasted every year - doing the wrong things - targeting the wrong donors, writing long proposals that are then rejected, spending time with people who will never donate, the list goes on...

-This has both a direct and opportunity cost for nonprofits that equates to TENS OF BILLIONS of wasted dollars, every year.
+This has both a direct and opportunity cost for nonprofits that equates to BILLIONS of wasted dollars, every year.
 Imagine the difference you could make with those sorts of resources.

 I'm on a mission to help the world fundraise smarter - so you have the tools and knowledge you need to focus on the donations and the donors that matter.

 So you can spend less time on getting the funding in and more time doing all of the other important, world-changing things on your to-do list.